Jannik Sinner: 2024: Hardcourt majors, world No. 1, sanctions

-On 20 August, an independent tribunal announced that Sinner had positive results for the banned substance clostebol in separate tests from March 2024.
+On 20 August, an independent tribunal announced that Sinner had tested positive, twice, for the banned substance clostebol in tests from March 2024.
 The tribunal accepted Sinner's explanation that the clostebol had entered his body via massages administered by his physiotherapist, who had used a treatment which contained clostebol to treat an injury on his own hands.
 In August 2024, Sinner announced that he had parted ways with his fitness coach Umberto Ferrara and physio Giacomo Naldi.
 The decision by the tribunal was to determine that Sinner bore "no fault or negligence" and no period of ineligibility would apply, but that he would forfeit prize money and ranking points earned at the Indian Wells tournament held in March.
 The World Anti-Doping Agency appealed the decision, and in February 2025 the appeal reached a settlement under which the positive drug tests were determined to be due to inadvertent contamination and Sinner was suspended for three months.
 The overall process was criticized by some active and former players.

 Sinner won his second major at the 2024 US Open, defeating 5th seed Daniil Medvedev in the quarterfinals, getting revenge for his previous Wimbledon loss, 25th seed Jack Draper in the semifinals, and 12th seed Taylor Fritz in the final.
 He became the fourth man in more than 50 years to win his first two major titles in the same season.
 At the post-match ceremony, Sinner dedicated his win to his aunt.
 At age 23, Sinner became the youngest man ever to win both hard-court majors in the same year.

 At the 2024 China Open, Sinner defeated Nicolas Jarry, Roman Safiullin, Jiří Lehečka, and Yunchaokete Bu to reach the final of the tournament, which he lost to Carlos Alcaraz in three sets.

-After defeating Tomáš Machač in the 2024 Shanghai Masters semifinal, Sinner was confirmed as the year-end world No.1, becoming the first Italian player in history to achieve this ranking.
-Sinner then went on to win the championship against Novak Djokovic in straight sets to win his third Masters 1000 title of the year, becoming the tournament's youngest-ever champion, and seventh overall title of 2024.
+After defeating Tomáš Machač in the Shanghai Masters semifinal, Sinner was confirmed as the year-end world No.1, becoming the first Italian player in history to achieve this ranking.
+Sinner then went on to win the championship against Novak Djokovic in straight sets to win his third ATP Masters 1000 title of the year, becoming the tournament's youngest-ever champion, and seventh overall title of 2024.
 In November, Sinner won the season's ATP Finals in Turin, Italy, by defeating Fritz.
 It was the first time since Ivan Lendl in 1986 in which a player won the trophy without losing any set, and the first time ever in which an Italian player won the title.